temporalio/terraform-provider-temporalcloud/docs/data-sources/namespaces.md

 - `id` (String) The unique identifier of the namespace across all Temporal Cloud tenants.
 - `limits` (Attributes) The limits set on the namespace currently. (see [below for nested schema](#nestedatt--namespaces--limits))
 - `name` (String) The name of the namespace.
 - `regions` (List of String) The list of regions that this namespace is available in.
-If more than one region is specified, this namespace is "global" which is currently a preview feature with restricted access.
-Please reach out to Temporal support for more information on this feature.
+If more than one region is specified, this namespace is a Multi-region Namespace, which is currently unsupported by the Terraform provider.
 - `retention_days` (Number) The number of days to retain workflow history.
 Any changes to the retention period will be applied to all new running workflows.
 - `state` (String) The current state of the namespace.